Radiation-Hydrodynamics Effects in an Inhomogeneous Medium: Current Understanding

-A number of experiments studying radiation transport in clumpy media already exist. \cite{shaoen2005supersonic} performed experiments investigating supersonic radiation propagation in a low-density heterogeneous medium.
-These experiments investigated radiation propagation in a low-density plastic (C\subscript{6}H\subscript{12}) foam target was well as in a Cu-doped foam (C\subscript{6}H\subscript{12}Cu\subscript{0.394}).
-The Cu was added by means of small (59~nm in diameter) Cu particles and achieved roughly a 2.14\% atomic fraction.
+\cite{shaoen2005supersonic} performed experiments investigating supersonic radiation propagation in a low-density heterogeneous medium.
+These experiments investigated radiation propagation in a low-density plastic foam target as well as in a Cu-doped foam.
+The Cu was added by means of small Cu particles and achieved roughly a 2.14\% atomic fraction.
+The actual placement of the particles is difficult to control.
 The foams were viewed face-on with a trichromatic streaked x-ray spectrometer (TCS).
 The TCS consisted of a three-imaging-pinholes array and a three-transmission-grating array coupled with an x-ray streak camera.
 The TCS observed the emission from two different photon energies, 210~eV and 840~eV.
 A soft x-ray spectrometer observed the soft x-ray spectrum of the hohlraum, from which a temperature could be inferred.
 Finally, a transmission grating spectrometer was used to measure the time-integrated spectrum from either the hohlraum or the foam sample.
 A delay in the radiation breakout was observed when comparing the Cu-doped foam with the pure foam case for emission at 210 eV; however, this trend was reversed when comparing emission at 840 eV.
 The opacity for both the pure foam and the Cu-doped foam was estimated at each of these energies.
-For the pure foam, the opacity was determined to be 273~cm\superscript{2}/g and 407 cm\superscript{2}/g for x-rays of energy 210~eV and 840~eV, respectively.
-For the Cu-doped foam, the opacity was determined to be 967~cm\superscript{2}/g and 760~cm\superscript{2}/g for 210~eV and 840~eV photons, respectively.
 This study concluded that differences in the opacities caused the different measured radiation flow speeds.
 But as we shall see here, the flow may also depend on the blow-off of the inclusions in the flow region.